 Step 3

-Heat a heavy sauce pot, add the olive oil or pork fat back and render, add the onions, celery, peppers and garlic; sweat until translucent, do not brown.
-Stir with a wooden spoon. (about five minutes)
+Heat a heavy sauce pot, add olive oil to heat, add the carrots, leeks and celery, sweat until translucent, do not brown.
+Stir with a wooden spoon. (about five minutes) This is 'sweetening the pot'.

 Step 4